mkenney/Resume/README.markdown

 • Hiring and cross-training interdepartmental team members as well as company-wide training on existing and new products and best practices.

-• Advisor to the Executive Team on new technology implementation and current technology improvement to handle company growth including infrastructure, data management and security policies.
+• Advisor to Executive Teams on new technology implementation and current technology improvement to handle company growth including infrastructure, data management and security policies.